Liouville theorems for $f$-harmonic maps into Hadamard spaces: Introduction

 The rest of the paper is organized as follows.
 In Section 2, we study $L^p$ Liouville theorem for $f$-harmonic functions and give some applications.
-In Section 3, we prove Theorem \ref{main thm} in the case that $Y$ is a Cartan-Hadamard manifold.
-In Section 4, we define $f$-harmonic maps from weighted Riemannian manifolds into Hadamard spaces and prove Theorem \ref{Kendall}.
-In Section 5, we dwell on the Royden-Nakai theory and prove Theorem \ref{Cheng} and \ref{main thm}.
+In Section 3, we consider harmonic maps with smooth targets.
+In Section 4, we define $f$-harmonic maps into Hadamard spaces and prove Theorem \ref{Kendall}.
+In Section 5, we dwell on the Royden-Nakai theory and prove Theorems \ref{Cheng} and \ref{main thm}.